huggingface/hub-docs/docs/hub/datasets-download-stats.md

 ## How are download stats generated for datasets?

 Counting the number of downloads for datasets is not a trivial task, as a single dataset repository might contain multiple files, from multiple subsets and splits (e.g. train/validation/test) and sometimes with many files in a single split.
-To avoid double counting downloads (e.g., counting a single download of a dataset as multiple downloads), the Hub counts as one download every series of files requests in an interval of 5 minutes per user.
-No information is sent from the user, and no additional calls are made for this.
-The count is done server-side as the Hub serves files for downloads.
-Every HTTP request to the files, including `GET` and `HEAD`, will be counted as a download.
+To solve this issue and avoid counting one person's download multiple times, we treat all files downloaded by a user within a 5-minute window as a single dataset download.
+This counting happens automatically on our servers when files are downloaded (through GET or HEAD requests), with no need to collect any user information or make additional calls.

 ## Before Setpember 2024